Search the web with GPT for Sheets

 gemini-2.5-pro | ❌ | ✅ | |

-OpenAI | gpt-4o-search-preview | ❌ | ✅ |
+OpenAI | gpt-4o-mini-search-preview | ✅ | ✅ |

-gpt-4o-mini-search-preview | ❌ | ✅ |
+gpt-5-search-api | ✅ | ✅ |

-Use GPT functions if:
+- GPT functions

 Use bulk tools to perform web searches with any model that has web search capabilities (🌐).
-When using the Perplexity Sonar models, you can also target specific domains and time periods.

 Expand the model switcher and select a web search model (indicated by the 🌐 icon).